Frequently Asked Questions

 Q: What are your fursuits made out of?
 Do you use real fur?

-OMG Pineapples fursuits are made entirely with fake fur ( although there are probably a decent number of cat hairs mixed in there ).
+OMG Pineapples fursuits are made entirely with fake fur.
 Heads are constructed out of high density upholstery foam, and most padding is made with spandex and polyfill.
 Other materials I use in my work include vinyl, fleece, minky fabric, various paints, and resin.
 I do not use any real animal parts in my work.

 Q: How durable are your costumes?